denten-books/plain-text/main.md

 [ln-tanselle]: @tanselle, 13.
 See also p.18: "Whatever concept of authorship one subscribes to, the act of reading or listening to receive a message from the past entails the effort to discover, through the text (or texts) one is presented with, the work that lies behind [@tanselle92, 18]."

-### 1.1.4 Crisis of Authenticity
 Textual artifacts exhibit the dualism between form and content to a much greater extent than other forms of art and communication.
 The philosophers Nelson Goodman and Catherine Elgin make the distinction between "works of art whose identity depends on their history of production" and works whose identity does not.
 The former they call "autographic" and the latter "allographic [@goodman1988, 65]."
 Architecture and painting, for example, are strongly autographic disciplines.
-An exact copy of a Rembrandt painting or of a building by Frank Lloyd Wright could never rise to the status of the original.
+An exact copy of a Vermeer or of a building by Frank Lloyd Wright could never rise to the status of the original.
 The originals have what Walter Benjamin called an "aura or authenticity."
 No amount of precision, down to the molecular level, could substitute for the historical patina of the original artifact.

 It is quite strange, if you think about it: to believe that objects somehow retain an aura of history.
 "The handkerchief used by Princess Diana."
 "The cigar box owned by President Kennedy."
 In some real sense, the historical patina covering these objects is not real.
 It cannot be reduced to physical characteristics.
 The object had to "be there," and that's what gives it its value, sentimental or otherwise.

-The economic value the contemporary society places on authentic artifacts is a vestige of magical thinking.
+The economic value contemporary society places on authentic artifacts is a vestige of magical thinking.
 Benjamin's famous essay on the work of art in the age of mechanical reproduction appears to both celebrate and lament aura's demise.
 "The technique of reproduction detaches the reproduced object from the domain of tradition," wrote Benjamin.
 "By making many reproductions it substitutes a plurality of copies for a unique existence.
 And in permitting the reproduction to meet the beholder or listener in his own particular situation, it reactivates the object reproduced.
 These two processes lead to a tremendous shattering of tradition which is the obverse of the contemporary crisis and renewal of mankind [@benjamin, 217-253]."
 And yet, for Benjamin, the easy reproducibility of modern art forms like film and photography also "emancipates the work of art from its parasitical dependence on ritual [@benjamin, 217-253]."
 Crisis or emancipation?
 The reproducibility of the work in the age of mechanical reproduction brings with it metaphysical anxiety about tradition and about art's emancipatory potential.

-The modern world faces a crisis of authenticity, which we have only began to assimilate: politically, economically, philosophically.
+The modern world faces the challenge of authenticity, which we have only began to assimilate: politically, economically, philosophically.
 The ubiquitous holographic certificate of authenticity on a luxury handbag or on a "Digital Versatile Disk" (how antiquated the DVD sounds already!) is a cheap band-aid hiding the immaterial nature of these artifacts.
 Fashion and software companies are reluctant to talk publicly about piracy,[^ln-counterfeiting] because the so called "knock-offs" are essentially exact copies, often "leaked" from the very same factories producing the original.

 Note that it makes no sense to talk about "what was meant" by the designer of the handbag, the way textual critic may talk about authorial intention.
 Nor would it make sense to "correct" some perceived flaw in the painting by Vermeer.
-All "unauthorized" copies of the original constitute a forgery that competes for attention with the original.
+All "unauthorized" copies constitute a forgery that competes for attention with the original.
 One could say that for painting and handbags "matter is synonymous with meaning," but the sentiment strains at the limits of traditional vocabulary, which gives us only the binaries of form and content.
-The context-dependence of certain types of artifacts is not even medium-specific, as Goodman suggests in his essay on B

-The handbags and the Vermeers *are* perfectly reproducible, like texts.
-They are in some significant regard texts, and I do not mean it in some post-structuralist notion of "everything is a text."
+The context-dependence of an artifact is not even medium-specific, as Goodman would suggest.
+Texts are more allographic than handbags and paintings, but Vermeers and Louis Vitton purses *are* in some sense perfectly reproducible, like texts.
+They are texts, and I do not mean it in some post-structuralist notion of "everything is a text."
 Technologies like 3D scanning and printing literally reduce physical objects to their textual representation, in the form of a stereo lithographic document (STL).
 Here, for example, is a surface from a functional gun, made available by Defense Distributed:

 ```
 22=(